dougeby/IntuneDocs/InTuneDocs/DeployUse/Custom-configurations-for-VPN-profiles.md

 # Custom configurations for VPN profiles

 ## Create a custom configuration
-You can use custom configurations to create VPN profiles in Intune.
+You can use custom configurations to create VPN profiles in Intune for:

+* Devices that run Android 4 and later
+* Android for Work devices
+* Enrolled devices that run Windows 8.1 and later
+* Devices that run Windows Phone 8.1 and later
+* Devices that run Windows 10 desktop and mobile

 To create a custom configuration:

    1. In the Intune admin console, **Policy** > **Add Policy** > *Expand platform* > **Custom configuration** > **Create Policy**.
    2. Provide a name for the policy.